 Universal life insurance

-Another variant of permanent life insurance is called universal life insurance.
-Universal life insurance is similar to whole life insurance (namely, it lasts for your lifetime and has a cash value), but with a twist.
+Universal life insurance is similar to whole life insurance (that is, it lasts for your lifetime and has a cash value), but with a twist.
 Universal life insurance can vary throughout your life with respect to the amount of your premium and the amount of your death benefit.